DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 These moments were rare—maybe 12% of the time—but they were real.
 There was something in me that could observe the programming and choose differently.

 *But what was that something?
 And how could I access it more often?*

+#### Method Notes (how this was measured)

+- Sampling: hourly check-ins during waking hours + event-triggered logs
+- Categories: routine, work, relationships, media, health
+- Coding: “A” for automatic, “C” for conscious; observer present Y/N
+- Limitation: undercounts true automation (you can’t log what you don’t notice)

+Visual cue (suggested): A simple pie chart: ~88% automatic vs ~12% conscious.

+Practice (1 day, 5 check-ins): Set 5 alarms.
+When they ring, mark A/C and Y/N for observer.
+At night, write 2 lines: What was most automatic?
+Where did I have a choice?

 ### The Central Mystery